-Katie Rokus, a former assistant at George Washington, is in her third season as a University of Cincinnati women's basketball assistant coach for the 2013-14 year.
+Katie Rokus is in her fourth season as a University of Cincinnati women's basketball assistant coach for the 2014-15 year.

 Rokus played in 98 games and was a two-time team captain during her four-year career at University of South Carolina Aiken from 1999-2003, which included three seasons as a player under Stern.
 The Lady Pacers went a combined 78-38 during her four seasons, advancing to the program's first NCAA Tournament in 2002 and capturing the 2002 Peach Belt Conference regular season championship and back-to-back PBC North Division titles in 2001 and 2002.